jeremiah-c-leary/design-explorer/docs/source/case_study_1/generate_hw_library.rst

 Generate HW Library
 ===================

-We have five devices we in our system and we were given which parts will be used:
+We have seven devices in our system and we were given which parts will be used:

 ===========  =================  ============
 Device       Manufacturer       Part Number